inkarkat/vim-PatternsOnText/README.md

                             Repeat the last substitution with the last used search patterns, last used replacement strings, last used :s_flags and count.
-    :[range]SubstituteMultipleExpr /{pattern-expr}/{replacement-expr}/ [flags] [count]
-                            Evaluate {pattern-expr}, either as a List of patterns, or else as String, which is then split into lines of patterns.
-Change any of these pattern given to the corresponding (i.e. with the same index, using the last available if there are fewer replacements available) List element of {replacement-expr}.
-                            Note: You cannot use capturing groups /\( here!
-                            Each replacement handles & and \=.
-    :[range]SubstituteMultipleExpr [flags] [count]
-                            Repeat the last substitution with the last used search and replacement expressions, last used :s_flags and count.

     :[range]SubstituteWildcard {wildcard}={string} [...] [flags] [count]
                             Change (first in the line, with "g" flag all) matches